SolCygnus/laurie/README.md

 ```

-📌 After updating, create a snapshot of your VM.
+📌 After updating, shutdown the VM and create a snapshot.
 A recommended naming convention is:

-    "base-YYYY-MM-DD" (e.g., base-2025-01-29).
+    "base-DATE" (e.g., base-29Jan).

-Step 3: Clone the Repository
+### **Step 3: Clone the Repository**

 Open a terminal and run: